coleea/effect-ts-workshop-for-beginner-official/README.md

-# Effect Workshop & Crash Course
+# Effect Workshop & Crash Course & Learning Resources

 By Ethan Niser & maxwell brown & Stefano Pigozzi

 Check `/src/every-tutorials` folder. in this files, there are some example code and comments.
+These codes are the best resource I've found for learning effect-ts.

 ## Original Repos